Bok Choy Stir Fry

 Notes

-TO STORE.
-Once cooled, store the leftover stir fry in an airtight container in the fridge.
-It’ll stay fresh and flavorful for up to 4 days.
+TO STORE: Once cooled, store the leftover stir fry in an airtight container in the fridge for up to 4 days.

-TO REHEAT.
-Quickly reheat the leftover stir fry in the microwave or warm it in a skillet over medium heat.
+TO REHEAT: Reheat the leftover stir fry in the microwave in 30-second intervals or in a large skillet over medium-high heat.

 Nutrition